Say Hello To The Future of Filing

 Divisions or sections of the company, and how these are broken down.

-Sometimes, org charts also include a person’s photo (or, at least, photos of the heads of organisations or structures), when they started a role or other relevant information like email addresses.
+Sometimes, org charts also include a person’s photo (or, at least, photos of the heads of organisations or structures), when they started or other relevant information.

-There are essentially four types of organisational charts, which includes:
+There are essentially four types of organisational charts.
+These include:

 The most common kind of org chart.
-Shaped like a pyramid, starting with the CEO, and flowing down to each manager and report.
+Shaped like a pyramid, starting with the CEO and flowing down to each manager and report.
 A great solution for UK SMEs.

 A bit rarer, but used when employees may have multiple managers or report based on projects (like a marketing agency with project managers and creatives).